Brno Region Museum

 Balbínovo nám.
 19/I, 377 01 Jindřichův Hradec

-The museum was founded in 1882.
-It manages unique former monastic complexes of Jesuits and minorities in Jindřichův Hradec.
-The Jindřichův Hradec Museum retains over 70,000 items in its collection, which represents more than 100,000 collection items of extraordinary historical, artistic and documentary value.
-The most famous exhibit of the museum is Krýza’s manger, this movable nativity scene containing almost 1,400 figures has been part of the collections since 1935.
-The collection of Lada sewing machines is unique.
-The expositions of artist and designer Marie Hoppe-Teinitzer and opera singer Ema Destinová are of international importance.
+The Museum was founded in 1882.
+It operates unique former monastic complexes of Jesuits and minorities in Jindřichův Hradec.
+The Jindřichův Hradec Museum houses over 70,000 items in its collection, which comprises over 100,000 collection objects of extraordinary historical, artistic and documentary value.
+The most famous exhibit of the Museum is Krýza’s Nativity Scene.
+This movable Christmas crib containing almost 1,400 figures has been part of the collections since 1935.
+The collection that is unique is that of Lada sewing machines.
+The expositions of textile artist and designer Marie Hoppe-Teinitzer, and opera singer Ema Destinová are of international importance.

 Museum of the Wallachian Region

 The Museum profiles itself as a multidisciplinary organization in the fields of social sciences, natural sciences and technology.
 It educates visitors on the basis of a multidisciplinary approach through exhibitions, expositions, events and publishing activities, and educates children and youth in the environmental field.
 It holds a unique collection of furniture made of bent beech wood, tapestries and lighting glass; the collection of old prints is supraregionally valuable.
 The Museum operates the observatory that popularizes astronomy and other natural sciences.